kubealex/rhel4edge-ansible/README.md

 - Populate vars.yml file with relevant information.
 Please respect the format.

-        github_repo: #if you delete this variable, it defaults to microshift-config
+        github_repo: # Repo for microshift-config needed files.
+If you delete this variable, it defaults to microshift-config
         github_username: #i.e. kubealex
         github_token: # your github token